Understanding and Reporting Pseudoseizures - R56.9

 Is the Treatment the Same?

-Coding the Diagnosis of Pseudoseizure in ICD-10-CM
+Coding a Diagnosis of Pseudoseizure in ICD-10-CM

-Per the recent Coding Clinic cited above, a diagnosis of pseudoseizure without mention of conversion disorder is coded to R56.9, Unspecified convulsions.
+A diagnosis of pseudoseizure without mention of conversion disorder is coded to R56.9, Unspecified convulsions.
 If a patient has a history of seizures and a current admission with diagnosis of pseudoseizures, the physician should be queried to clarify if this represents recurrent seizure vs. pseudoseizure.

-Interesting Statistics for PNES/Pseudoseizure Diagnosis
+Interesting Statistics about PNES/Pseudoseizure Diagnosis

 • 5% to 20% of patients diagnosed with PNES/pseudoseizures may also have epileptic seizures